Thirty Seconds to Mars: 2021–2025: It's the End of the World but It's a Beautiful Day

 On October 5, 2021, Leto announced that he would be featured in a song with Illenium called "Wouldn't Change a Thing".
 On August 27, 2022, Thirty Seconds to Mars announced a commemorative 20th-anniversary version of its debut album.
 On February 22, 2023, it was announced that the band would be playing at When We Were Young on October 22, 2023.
 On May 8, 2023, Thirty Seconds to Mars released "Stuck", the lead single from their upcoming sixth studio album, It's the End of the World but It's a Beautiful Day, which was released on September 15.
 The second track of the album, "Life Is Beautiful", was released as promotional single on June 9.

-On August 16, 2025, the band performed a show at the Kia Forum celebrating 20 years of A Beautiful Lie, where Tomo Miličević joined the band on stage for a handful of songs, making it his first performance with the band in over seven years.
-During the show, Jared said that they will be re-releasing A Beautiful Lie around November with a lot of unheard songs and an acoustic version of The Kill.
-He also confirmed that their next studio album will be a rock album.
+On August 16, 2025, the band performed a show at the Kia Forum celebrating the 20th anniversary of A Beautiful Lie.
+Tomo Miličević joined the band on stage for a handful of songs in their first performance together in over seven years.
+During the show, Jared announced that they will be re-releasing A Beautiful Lie around November with several unreleased songs and an acoustic version of The Kill.
+He also confirmed that their next studio album will return the band to their alternative rock sound.